Dependency injection: Assembly

 Manual construction may be more complex and involve builders, factories, or other construction patterns.

 Frameworks

 Manual dependency injection is often tedious and error-prone for larger projects, promoting the use of frameworks which automate the process.
 Manual dependency injection becomes a dependency injection framework once the constructing code is no longer custom to the application and is instead universal.
-While useful, these tools are not required to do dependency injection.
+While useful, these tools are not required in order to perform dependency injection.

 Some frameworks, like Spring, can use external configuration files to plan program composition: